Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Full-text database
-     - A database that consists of full-text articles or other non-textual content beyond bibliographic information and that is sold as a self-contained/pre-set grouping of data.
+     - A database that contains the complete text of books,dissertations, journals, magazines, newspapers or other kinds of textual documents. [`Wikipedia <https://en.wikipedia.org/wiki/Full-text_database>`__]
      -

    * - Full-text article
-     - The complete text—including all references, figures, and tables—of an article, plus links to any supplementary material published with it.
+     - The complete text - including all references, figures, and tables - of an article, plus links to any supplementary material published with it.
      -

    * - GDPR